Peace of Paris (1783): Peace with France and Spain

-Although France was an ally of both the United States and Spain, Spain was not an ally of the United States, though an informal alliance had existed since at least 1776 between the Americans and Bernardo de Gálvez, Spanish governor of Louisiana, one of the most successful leaders in the war.
+Although France was an ally of both the United States and Spain, Spain was merely a cobelligerent rather than an ally of the United States, though an informal alliance had existed since at least 1776 between the Americans and Bernardo de Gálvez, Spanish governor of Louisiana, one of the most successful leaders in the war.
 Spain's economy depended almost entirely on its colonial empire in the Americas, and a successful revolt by subjects of another colonial empire could set a ruinous example.
 In fact, there had been a series of three rebellions by native South Americans against Spain between 1777 and 1781, led by Tomás Katari, Túpac Amaru II, and Julian Apasa (who adopted the name Túpac Katari)—all had been crushed with utter ruthlessness.
-With such considerations in mind, Spain continually thwarted John Jay's attempts to establish diplomatic relations during his long assignments in Madrid, and was the last participant in the American Revolutionary War to acknowledge the independence of the United States, a fortnight after the preliminary peace treaty with Britain, on 3 February 1783.
+With such considerations in mind, Spain continually thwarted John Jay's attempts to establish diplomatic relations during his long assignments in Madrid.
+Following Spain's preliminary peace treaty with Britain, Spain was the last participant in the American Revolutionary War to acknowledge the independence of the United States.
+This tacit recognition came when Floridablanca instructed the Count of Aranda to sign a treaty with the United States on March 17, 1783.